dinhanhthi/notion-x/README.md

 > 💡 **Tip**: You can edit the files in the submodule BUT don't commit and push it.
 After finishing editing, just `cd notion-x` and then `git checkout <file-path>` to discard all changes.

 For Code Editor to work with Yarn's PnP ([Plug'n'Play](https://yarnpkg.com/features/pnp)), follow [this official guide](https://yarnpkg.com/getting-started/editor-sdks#vscode).

+## Troubleshooting

+Problem with `react-syntax-highlighter`, install `@types/react-syntax-highlighter`.

+Problem with `react-copy-to-clipboard`, copy file `src/react-copy-to-clipboard.d.ts` to your project and include it in your `tsconfig.json`!

 ## Update something new (for me only)